doctrine/orm/docs/en/tutorials/getting-started.rst

 The concept of owning or inverse side of a relation is central to this notion and should always be kept in mind.
-The following assumptions are made about relations and have to be followed to be able to work with Doctrine 2.
-These assumptions are not unique to Doctrine 2 but are best practices in handling database relations and Object-Relational Mapping.
+The following assumptions are made about relations and have to be followed to be able to work with Doctrine ORM.
+These assumptions are not unique to Doctrine ORM but are best practices in handling database relations and Object-Relational Mapping.

 -  In a one-to-one relation, the entity holding the foreign key of